 Q. After submitting my Wage and Contribution Report, I realized that I was supposed to report the information to PERF and not to TRF.
 How do I correct this?

-A. This only way this could occur in ERM is if an employer enrolls a member into the wrong fund and then submits contributions for the member to the wrong fund.
+A. The only way this could occur in ERM is if an employer enrolls a member into the wrong fund and then submits contributions for the member to the wrong fund.
 An online Wage and Contribution Adjustment needs to be submitted to correct the member’s information.
 Please see the Wage and Contribution User Manual for step-by-step instructions on how to complete this.
 If there is a credit due, the money will be applied toward the next Wage and Contribution payment after the negative adjustment is successfully processed.
 An adjustment report to INPRS may be processed at any time.

 Q. What does FSP stand for?